Little Ballerina Prose Poetry

 If you or your school, business, non-profit or other need someone to speak in person about suicide, please feel free to reach out to me.

-I reside in Rosemount, MN, and I am willing to travel.
+I reside in the South Metro of MN, and I am willing to travel.

 For almost ten years, I have dedicated my life to providing light, hope, and healing moments to survivors of suicide loss.
 While many may shy away from the topic of suicide, I continue to engage with it because it is deeply important to me and my children.
 I am devoted to this cause for the long term.
 Your kindness reassures me that my writing makes a difference and allows me to help others, for which I am forever thankful.